How much does a Programmer make?

 Seattle, WA

 Seattle is known for its tech giants like Amazon and Microsoft.
-The city offers a strong community of tech professionals.
-Opportunities for growth and innovation are plentiful.
+The city offers a high quality of life with plenty of outdoor activities.
+Developers here enjoy a competitive salary and a collaborative work environment.

 Find Programmer jobs in Seattle, WA